osg-htc/docs/docs/other/install-cvmfs-stratum1.md

 If you installed frontier-squid and frontier-awstats, there is a little more to do to configure monitoring.

 First, make sure that your firewall accepts UDP queries from the monitoring server at CERN.
 Details are in [the frontier-squid instructions](https://twiki.cern.ch/twiki/bin/view/Frontier/InstallSquid#Enabling_monitoring).
 Next, choose any random password and put it in `/etc/awstats/password-file`.
 Then tell Dave Dykstra the fully qualified domain name of your machine and the password you chose, and he'll set up the monitoring servers.

+## Managing replication

+Instead of manually managing replication it is highly recommended to use the [cvmfs-manage-replicas package](https://github.com/cvmfs-contrib/cvmfs-manage-replicas) which can automatically add repositories based on wildcards of repositories installed elsewhere.